WordPress celebrates its 18th birthday in 2021. In celebration, we take a look at why it’s one of the top CMS platforms.

 WordPress and SEO truly go hand in hand.
 You can modify everything you would need to boost SEO right out of the gate – meta tags, title tags, image alt tags, and URLs.
 And this is before you add any plugins!

-6. It’s got a plugin for everything
+6. There’s a WordPress plugin for everything

 This list wouldn’t be complete without us mentioning WordPress’ biggest selling point: plugins.